jblang/TMS9918A/README.md

 **Warning**: It appears that the TMS9918A does not have an open collector interrupt output.
 If you have other cards that make use of the /INT line, such as the SIO card that comes with the RC2014 it's possible the TMS9918A will fight with other chips for control of the interrupt line, which will prevent proper operation and could potentially damage both chips.
 For safety, it is recommended to use NMI instead of INT in this case.
 REV4 of the board adds a diode to prevent this.

 ### Clock Header
-The optional `J7` header has pins (from left to right) for RC2014 CLK1 (REV4 only), CPUCLK, GROMCLK, EXTVDP, and GND.
+The optional `J7` header has pins (from left to right) for RC2014 CLK1 (REV4 only), CPUCLK, GROMCLK, EXTVDP, and GND. **No jumper block should normally be placed on this header.**

 These pins can be used as follows:

 - CPUCLK and GROMCLK provide 3.58MHz and 447 kHz clock signals, respectively.
 A jumper block can be placed on the RC2014 CLK1 and CPUCLK pins to use the TMS9918A's clock output as the RC2014's system clock (be sure to remove other clock sources if you do this).
 The clock signals could also be used by other boards via jumper cables.